Academic Policies & Procedures

 - The student's questions and resulting answers are forwarded to the committee members by e-mail, and one hard copy is maintained in the School of Public Health - Bloomington Dean's office.
 Results from alternative testing are maintained by the advisory committee, and reported to the School of Public Health - Bloomington Dean's Office.

 - The oral portion of the qualifying examination must take place within a month following the written examination.
 Permission to exceed a month between the written and oral portions of the examination must be obtained from the associate dean for research and graduate studies.
-The oral portion of the examination may not be scheduled during recess periods.

 - If a student passes the qualifying examination, a notification letter will be sent to the student with a Nomination to Candidacy Form.